Foreign policy analysis

-Foreign policy analysis (FPA) is a branch of political science dealing with theory development and empirical study regarding the processes and outcomes of foreign policy.
+Foreign policy analysis (FPA) is a technique within the international relations sub-field of political science dealing with theory, development, and empirical study regarding the processes and outcomes of foreign policy.

 FPA is the study of the management of external relations and activities of state.
 Foreign policy involves goals, strategies, measures, management methods, guidelines, directives, agreements, and so on.
 National governments may conduct international relations not only with other nation-states but also with international organizations and non-governmental organizations.

 Managing foreign relations need carefully considered plans of actions that are adapted to foreign interests and concerns of the government.

 Study

 Foreign policy analysis (FPA) involves the study of how a state makes foreign policy.
 As it analyzes the decision making process, FPA involves the study of both international and domestic politics.
 FPA also draws upon the study of diplomacy, war, intergovernmental organizations, and economic sanctions, each of which are means by which a state may implement foreign policy.
 In academia, FPA is most commonly taught within the discipline of public policy within political science or political studies, and the study of international relations.
 FPA can also be considered a sub-field of the study of international relations (IR), which aims to understand the processes behind foreign policy decision making.
 The most prominent scholars in this field of study include Richard Snyder, James Rosenau, Alexander George, Graham Allison and Irving Janis.

 According to foreignpolicyanalysis.org, "As a field of study, FPA is characterized by its actor-specific focus.
 In the simplest terms, it is the study of the process, effects, causes, or outputs of foreign policy decision-making in either a comparative or case-specific manner.
 The underlying and often implicit argument theorizes that human beings, acting as a group or within a group, compose and cause change in international politics."
 In other words, FPA can be understood as a critique of the dominant structuralist approaches in IR.